bethylamine/bethylamine.github.io/library/investigations/benjanun.md

 * She treats many trans masc people with derision.
 * Any attempt to call this out is branded "transmisogynistic", in the same way GCs brand trans activism as "anti-woman", regardless of what your beliefs actually are.
 They see anyone who calls them out as siding with their enemy.
-* She is at the center of a cult of personality, which you can see in how her followers defer to her, but she defers to no-one.
 * This has been going on since before 2012, and despite apologies, this pattern of behavior persists.
 * Most of the controversy that is documented about Benjanun is in the 2014-2017 year range, regarding her effect on the SFF community.
 Most of this is in the past, and I don't feel the need to re-litigate the past when there is enough happening